Yoshiki Okamoto: Game Republic

 In 2005, Okamoto's new independent game company, Game Republic, released its first game Genji: Dawn of the Samurai.
 Genji is a game set in Feudal Japan with a similar playing style to the Onimusha series.
 A sequel, Genji: Days of the Blade, was released on the PlayStation 3 in late 2006.
 A new Game Republic game called Folklore (Folkssoul in Japan) was released in 2007.

 Okamoto also developed a typical party game called Every Party, which was a launch title for the Xbox 360 in Japan.

 In 2007, Game Republic signed with Brash Entertainment and started working on licensed games like Clash of the Titans.
 But then in November 2008, Brash Entertainment went out of business, and Game Republic had to turn to Namco Bandai for the release of Clash of the Titans.

 In 2011, Game Republic also shut down due to debt, and a year later, Okamoto announced that he had retired from making console games and started working on mobile games.

 Mixi

 In recent years, he created the mobile games Dragon Hunter and Monster Strike (2013) for Mixi.
 Dragon Hunter was a moderate success, before Monster Strike became a major hit, competing with Puzzle & Dragons for the top spot on mobile charts.
 By 2018, Monster Strike had grossed over $7.2 billion, surpassing Puzzle & Dragons to become the highest-grossing mobile app of all time.

+Later years

+Okamoto became the chairman of the Japan Game Culture Foundation in November 2017, an organization which seeks to support young game creators.
+In 2018 he made the Malaysian game development company Okakichi.
+In November 2022 he was appointed as "game advisor" for the Whole Earth Foundation, a Japanese organization seeking to raise infrastructure maintenance awareness through a cryptocurrency smartphone game.

+Since 2020 he has also made three YouTube channels which he uses to discuss various topics.
+His "YoshikiOkamotoGameCh" channel in particular looks back at his life as a video game designer for over 40 years, discussing experiences with past games he was involved in, his opinion on other games, and interviews with individuals related to game development.
+He also used this channel to announce his planned retirement in June 2027.